-Other stock-based awards consisted principally of executive performance shares and restricted stock granted under the 2009 Plan during 2009 and the 2003 Plan during 2008 and 2007.
+Other stock-based awards consisted principally of executive performance shares and restricted stock granted under the 2009 Plan during 2009 and 2010 and the 2003 Plan during 2008.

-In 2009, 2008 and 2007, the Company made performance share awards to a limited number of senior executive-level employees, which entitles these employees to receive a specified number of shares of the Company's common stock on the vesting date, provided cumulative three-year targets are achieved.
-The cumulative three-year targets involved cost savings for the 2009 grant, operating profit for the 2008 grant and cash flow for the 2007 grant.
+In 2010, 2009 and 2008, the Company made performance share awards to a limited number of senior executive-level employees, which entitles these employees to receive a specified number of shares of the Company's common stock on the vesting date, provided cumulative three-year targets are achieved.
+The cumulative three-year targets involved operating profit and internal net sales growth for the 2010 grant, cost savings for the 2009 grant and operating profit for the 2008 grant.
 Management estimates the fair value of performance share awards based on the market price of the underlying stock on the date of grant, reduced by the present value of estimated dividends foregone during the performance period.
-The 2009, 2008 and 2007 target grants (as revised for non-vested forfeitures and other adjustments) currently correspond to approximately 179,000, 165,000 and 180,000 shares, respectively, with a grant-date fair value of approximately \$36, \$47, and \$46 per share.
+The 2010, 2009 and 2008 target grants (as revised for non-vested forfeitures and other adjustments) currently correspond to approximately 204,000, 170,000 and 160,000 shares, respectively, with a grant-date fair value of approximately \$48, \$36, and \$47 per share.
 The actual number of shares issued on the vesting date could range from zero to 200% of target, depending on actual performance achieved.
-Based on the market price of the Company's common stock at year-end 2009, the maximum future value that could be awarded on the vesting date was (in millions): 2009 award-\$19; 2008 award-\$18; and 2007 award-\$14.
-The 2006 performance share award, payable in stock, was settled at 200% of target in February 2009 for a total dollar equivalent of \$19 million.
+Based on the market price of the Company's common stock at year-end 2010, the maximum future value that could be awarded on the vesting date was (in millions): 2010 award-\$21; 2009 award-\$17; and 2008 award-\$10.
+The 2007 performance share award, payable in stock, was settled at 150% of target in February 2010 for a total dollar equivalent of \$14 million.

-The Company also periodically grants restricted stock and restricted stock units to eligible employees under the 2009 Plan during 2009 and under the 2003 Plan during previous years presented.
+The Company also periodically grants restricted stock and restricted stock units to eligible employees.
+The Company awarded grants under the 2009 Plan during 2009 and 2010 and under the 2003 Plan during 2008.
 Restrictions with respect to sale or transferability generally lapse after three years and the grantee is normally entitled to receive shareholder dividends during the vesting period.
 Management estimates the fair value of restricted stock grants based on the market price of the underlying stock on the date of grant.
-A summary of restricted stock activity for the year ended January 2, 2010, is presented in the following table:
+A summary of restricted stock activity for the year ended January 1, 2011, is presented in the following table:

-Wei ghted-
+Wei ighted-

 ave erage

-Employee restricted stock Shares grar nt-date
+Employee restricted stock and restricted Shares gran nt-date

-and restricted stock units (thousands) fair value
+stock units (thousands) fair value

-Non-vested, beginning of year 377 \$ 48
+Non-vested, beginning of year 256 \$ 48

-Granted 68 47
+Granted 121 53

-Vested (185) 48
+Vested (67) 47

-Forfeited (4) 51
+Forfeited (6) 49

-Non-vested, end of year 256 \$ 48
+Non-vested, end of year 304 \$ 49

-Grants of restricted stock and restricted stock units for comparable prior-year periods were: 2008-162,000; 2007-55,000.
+Grants of restricted stock and restricted stock units for comparable prior-year periods were: 2009-68,000; 2008-162,000.

-The total fair value of restricted stock and restricted stock units vesting in the periods presented was (in millions): 2009-\$3; 2008-\$7; 2007-\$6.
+The total fair value of restricted stock and restricted stock units vesting in the periods presented was (in millions): 2010-\$3; 2009-\$3; 2008-\$7.

-NOTE 8 PENSION BENEFITS
+PENSION BENEFITS

 The Company sponsors a number of U.S. and foreign pension plans to provide retirement benefits for its employees.
 The majority of these plans are funded or unfunded defined benefit plans, although the Company does participate in a limited number of multiemployer or other defined contribution plans for certain employee groups.
 Defined benefits for salaried employees are generally based on salary and years of service, while union employee benefits are generally a negotiated amount for each year of service.
-The Company uses its fiscal year end as the measurement date for its defined benefit plans.